microsoft/DeepGNN/docs/graph_engine/data_spec.rst

 For some use cases that use the EdgeList format as an intermediate between their input format and binaries, it may be more efficient to first convert to EdgeList and sort it afterward.

 Here is an example using the bash exteral sort function with N workers.
-In order for this to work you must invert the node's types when writing the file(node_type -> -node_type) and use `EdgeListDecoder(invert_node_types=True)`.

 .. code-block:: text

-	sort edgelist.csv -t, -n -k1,1 -k3,3 -k2,2 --parallel=1 -o output.csv
+	sort edgelist.csv -t, -n -k1,1 -k2,2 -k3,3 --parallel=1 -o output.csv

 Advanced Usage
 --------------